openshift/release/projects/azure/README.md

 to every member of the openshift github organization.
 Access to the `azure` namespace is controlled by the [`azure-team` group](./cluster-wide.yaml).
-If you need to update group membership, you need to open a pull request adding your Github username in the group, and once your pull request is merged, ask a CI admin at [#forum-testplatform](https://coreos.slack.com/) to apply the new changes in the cluster.
+If you need to update group membership, you need to open a pull request adding your Github username in the group, and once your pull request is merged, ask an existing member of the `azure-team` group to apply the changes on the cluster.

+``
+oc apply -f cluster-wide.yaml
+``

 In general, all changes in `projects/azure/` are not automatically applied in the CI cluster.
+CI admins can be contacted at [#forum-testplatform](https://coreos.slack.com/).
 After your pull request is merged, apart from updating the group, you should be able to `oc apply` all other changes in the `azure` namespace.